Xilinx/Xilinx_Kria_KV260_Workshop/Part 3: Running through AA1.md

 ### File to File
 This command will take a pre-existing video file and stream it onto your monitor.
 1. Type the command `sudo 03.file-to-file.sh`.
-Or you can enter the command: `smartcam --file ${file} --infile-type h264 --target file`.
+Or you can enter the command: `smartcam --file ${file.h264} --infile-type h264 --target file`.

 2. Identify the 1st argument **${file}** from the script output as a path to the video file.